Founder, Princess Chambers, Inc.

-Jennifer Daniel was born and raised in Brooklyn, NY, with community service being instilled in her at an early age.
-Starting at the age of five, she accompanied her mother with delivering fresh food to senior citizens on a monthly basis.
-This tradition continued until she became a preteen.
-From seventh grade until 12th grade, Ms. Daniel attended Benjamin Banneker Academy High School for Community Development, where she continued serving others through service learning opportunities.
-She was an active member of the Community Development Corporation nonprofit organization within the school and conducted research projects on prevalent issues within low-income communities including gentrification and sexually transmitted diseases amongst high school students.
-She also tested homes for lead paint to assess if there was a correlation between lead paint levels and neighborhoods within Brooklyn, NY.
+As a teenager, Ms. Daniel attended Benjamin Banneker Academy High School for Community Development, where she continued helping others through academic service-learning opportunities.
+An active member of the school’s chapter of the nonprofit organization Community Development Corporation, she conducted research projects on issues affecting low-income communities.
+She also tested homes for lead paint to assess if there was a correlation between lead paint levels and neighborhoods within Brooklyn.

-Ms. Daniel’s passion for travel began at St. John’s University.
-Her first international trip was a winter abroad during her junior year at Kokushikan University in Tokyo, Japan, through the St. John’s inaugural student exchange program.
+Ms. Daniel’s passion for travel began at St. John’s.
+Her first international trip was a winter abroad during her junior year at Kokushikan University in Tokyo, Japan, through the St. John’s inaugural Outbound Exchange program.

-To supplement her passion for community service, Ms. Daniel volunteered with her church and schools in various capacities.
-In 2009, she learned about girls not able to attend their prom because they could not afford a dress.
-To address the need, she organized a prom dress drive and collected 250 dresses and hosted an event for girls to feel like a princess while getting a free prom dress.
 Since then, this initiative has evolved into an organization called Princess Chambers, Inc. and has provided more than 800 girls with free prom attire.
-In addition to the prom initiative, Princess Chambers, Inc. has evolved its mission to include providing scholarships and mentoring to girls entering their first year of college.
+In addition to the prom initiative, this organization has evolved its mission to include providing scholarships and mentoring to girls entering their first year of college.